-Shoe and leather workers are highly skilled craftsmen who work to create, design, and repair leather products.
-These craftsmen can create every type of leather product imaginable including small accessories such as wallets and handbags, designer shoes, luggage, and even horse saddles.
-However, a large portion of shoe and leather craftsmen work in the shoe and leather repair field rather than in the manufacturing field of the leather industry.
+Leather and shoe workers are highly skilled craftsmen who work to create, design, and repair leather products.
+These craftsmen can create every type of leather product imaginable including wallets, handbags, designer shoes, luggage, and even horse saddles.
+There is also a large portion of shoe and leather workers that prefer to be in the shoe and leather repair field rather than in the manufacturing field.

 What does a Leather and Shoe Worker do?